 Public Housing—There are 64 buildings in LA County including three in West Hollywood (838 West Knoll, 959 N. Palm, 800-801 N. Kings).
 Please contact the HACoLA for more information on how to apply.

 TRIANGLE SQUARE APARTMENTS (LGBT)

-GLEH is a non-profit that provides affordable and safe residential communities for LGBT older adults, including Triangle Square, a 104-unit building located in Hollywood.
+Triangle Square is an affordable and safe residential community for LGBT older adults, a 104-unit building located in Hollywood.

 GOLDRICH AND KEST

 Developer and management company with housing options citywide.
 List of HUD subsidized units available.
 The 1222 N. Fairfax Blvd. building in West Hollywood has a long waiting list.
 You may obtain an application at 1222 N. Fairfax Blvd.